MovingBlocks/TempDoc/Block-definitions-(JSON).md

-New blocks can easily be included in the game by creating a module with a `.json` block definition file.
+New blocks can easily be included in the game by creating a module with a `.block` block definition file.
 This article gives an overview of what can be specified in this files.

 # What exactly does a block definition produce?